MarcoSantibanez/Managing-Permissions-Using-Linux/README.md

-First analyst was tasked checking current permissions for users in projects directory:
+First analyst was tasked with checking current permissions for users in the projects directory:

 ![image](https://github.com/MarcoSantibanez/Managing-Permissions-Using-Linux/assets/138132151/efb09933-5202-4c1f-808d-c405a8fa54a5)